 At Stokesley School we expect all students to maintain a high standard of attendance.
-There is a clear correlation between good attendance and high attainment, so ‘being the best we can be’ starts with attending school regularly and punctually.
-We define good attendance as being 96% or above.
+There is a clear correlation between good attendance and high attainment, so ‘being the best we can be’ starts with attending school regularly and punctually and missing as few half day sessions as possible.

 Our Form Tutors, Heads of House and Attendance Officer monitor attendance carefully and liaise with parents to ensure each student’s attendance is maximised.

 Ensuring your child attends school and is punctual.

 Reinforcing the importance of good attendance and the link between attendance and progress.

 Informing school in advance of any planned absences, e.g. hospital appointments that cannot be made out of school hours, and only taking the minimum amount of time off required for the appointment.